Practical Teaching Tips For Giving Instructions

 - When an activity is introduced for the first time, words might not be enough for low-level students.
 In some cases, visuals can support learners’ understanding even for instructions.

-- The fundamental obstruction is the Mother Tongue Interference.
+- One of the fundamental obstruction is the Mother Tongue Interference.

 - Check for understanding by asking questions related to instruction.